Euramsia/PersonalWebsite/content/posts/iGEM.md

 +++
 date = "2020-02-02"
-title = "Student research competition iGEM (Summer 2019)"
+title = "Student research competition - igem (Summer 2019)"
 +++

 I want to tell you the story of my experience team leader of [iGEM NAWI Graz 2019](http://www.igem-graz.at/2019/).